RyanLevey/RyanLevey2.github.io/_posts/2018-04-12-coffeeanalysis.md

     %matplotlib inline

 ```
-And for the data files:
+Along with the data files:

 ```python
     weather_1 = pd.read_csv('...File Path...', delimiter = ',', encoding = 'utf-8-sig')
     retail = pd.read_csv('...File Path...', delimiter=',', encoding = 'utf-8-sig')

 ```

+The .head() function was used to preview the data in effort to become familiar with the data features (aka: columns)

 ### Preview for weather: